 - the hardware or piping used to distribute water to your home

 - salts used for road de-icing

 - anti-skid materials, and others

 Testing your water with a TDS meter is the quickest and most convenient way to measure the water’s TDS level.
 Since salts, minerals, and other dissolved ionized solids increase the conductivity of a liquid, a TDS meter measures the solution’s electrical conductivity then uses that reading to estimate the TDS.

-What is a good or bad TDS level?
+What is a good or bad TDS level for water?

 Since TDS in water does not pose a health risk, the EPA has not identified a TDS limit.
 However, the agency suggests that drinking water contains no more than 500 ppm of TDS.
 Any value higher than is said to cause noticeable deposits in the water, heavier or salty taste, staining, etc.